OceanEcoWatch/PlasticDetectionService/docs/self_reflection_se35_software_modeling_and_design_patterns.md

 ## Marc Leerink, SE_35 Software Modeling and Design Patterns, 23 April 2024, Semester 6

-- Following good design principles (SOLID or anything else)
-- Managing Dependencies
-- Achieving maintainability (tools, standards, practices)
-- Using any design patterns (in relation to your domain and use cases)
-- Following the best practice of a certain architectural style
-- Evaluating and governing your design
-- Refactoring your design in anyway
-- Using ADRs

 At the start of this semester my team had build a working prototype for Ocean Eco Watch.
 My contribution was a deployed PlasticDetectionModel on sagemaker and a PlasticDetectionService running on Github Actions.
 Both services were build very quickly without tests and with a annoying external library GDAL, which takes 5min to compile which isn't ideal for serverless instances.

 ### Initial Steps: Testing and Refactoring